 Lea Vacca Michel received her B.A. in Physics and Math from Colgate University.
 She received her Ph.D. in Biophysics from the University of Rochester under the advisement of Dr. Kara Bren (Department of Chemistry) where she studied the structure, function, and dynamics of c-heme proteins using nuclear magnetic resonance (NMR) spectroscopy and other biochemical techniques.
 Lea completed a postdoc with Dr. Linda Nicholson at Cornell University where she used NMR spectroscopy to study the dynamics of a protein proposed to be involved in the onset of Alzheimer's disease.

 Nontypable Haemophilus influenzae (NTHi) causes otitis media (ear infection), sinusitis, and acute exacerbations of chronic bronchitis.
 The outer membrane lipoprotein P6, discovered 30 years ago, is currently one of the leading protein vaccine candidates for NTHi.
 Although P6 has been studied for its immunological properties, not much is known about its structural orientation or localization in NTHi.
-Therefore, we used structural and biochemical techniques to elucidate the orientation of P6 in the outer membrane of NTHi, with surprising results (Vaccine 2011, 29: 1624-1627).
-Currently, we are finishing work on P6 and are starting the characterization of other protein vaccine candidates.
+Therefore, we used structural and biochemical techniques to elucidate the orientation of P6 in the outer membrane of NTHi (Vaccine 2011, 29: 1624-1627).
+During this work, we discovered that P6 is inserted into the outer membrane of NTHi in TWO orientations, a novel finding with important biological implications (J Bacteriology 2013, 195: 3252-3259).
 We perform our research in collaboration with Dr. Michael Pichichero, a pediatrician and the Director of the Research Institute at Rochester General Hospital.

 Peterson JE, Zurakowski D, Italiano JE, Michel LV, Connors S, Oenick M, DâAmato RJ, Klement GL, Folkman MJ (2012) VEGF, PF4 and PDGF are elevated in platelets of colorectal cancer patients, Angiogenesis 15: 265-273.